Tim Pallas is the Treasurer of Victoria, Minister for Industrial Relations and Minister for Trade and Investment.

 The 2019/20 Budget delivered a suburban transport blitz, universal three-year-old kinder, and the solar homes initiative, while maintaining a strong and steady economic approach.

 Tim has played a significant role in the delivery of the $1.7billion Economic Survival Package and $2.7 billion Building Works Package that are designed to support Victorian businesses, households and workers to get through to the other side of the coronavirus pandemic.

 The Victorian Budget 2020/21 – his sixth – invested an unprecedented $49 billion to rebuild Victoria and ensure Victorians remain at the heart of recovery, supporting massive jobs growth and delivering the infrastructure that communities want and need.

-Tim studied Arts/Law at the Australian National University prior to taking up roles with the Federal Firefighters Union and the Storemen and Packers Union.
+On a personal level: Tim studied Arts/Law at the Australian National University prior to taking up roles with the Federal Firefighters Union and the Storemen and Packers Union.
 Tim still holds a legal practising certificate and is also a Graduate of the Australian Institute of Company Directors.